G7DAO/protocol/web3/flows/staker.md

 These functions are called via `CurrentAmountInPool(poolID)` and `CurrentPositionsInPool(poolID)`.

-#### `STAKER-118`: `CurrentAmountInPool` and `CurrentPositionsInPool` should accurate reflect the amount of tokens and number of positions currently open under an ERC1155 staking pool
+#### `STAKER-118`: `CurrentAmountInPool` and `CurrentPositionsInPool` should accurately reflect the amount of tokens and number of positions currently open under an ERC1155 staking pool

 These functions are called via `CurrentAmountInPool(poolID)` and `CurrentPositionsInPool(poolID)`.